HEART Standard & EU AI Act Compliance

 Not a competitor — an operational layer

 The HEART Standard does not compete with ISO/IEC 42001 or the NIST AI Risk Management Framework.
 Those describe how organizations manage AI governance processes.
-The HEART Standard is the measurement instrument that makes those management systems auditable.
+The HEART Standard is the forensic measurement and evidence layer that makes those management systems reviewable.
 ISO 42001 tells you to have a policy.
-The HEART Standard tells a Guardian how to evaluate whether the AI system follows it.
+HEART tells a Guardian how to evaluate the evidence that the governance system follows it.

 Engagement pathways